When it receives an application, the Labour Relations Board (the Board) reviews it to:

 When the Board receives an application, the Registrar or Deputy Registrar will review it for completeness.
 Incomplete applications will not be accepted for filing and will delay the processing of your application.

-Once accepted for filing, the Board will generally send out a letter to you and the responding parties acknowledging receipt and identifying the case number assigned to it.
+If accepted for filing, the Board will generally send out a letter to you and the responding parties acknowledging receipt and identifying the case number assigned to it.

 The Board may ask the responding parties to provide written submissions in response to an application.
 Where it does, the Board will set a submission schedule, identifying the date each party must file their submission with the Board and provide a copy to the other parties.